oracle/graal/docs/reference-manual/native-image/Resources.md

 By default, the `native-image` tool will not integrate any of the resources that are on the classpath into a native executable.
 To make calls such as `Class.getResource()` or `Class.getResourceAsStream()` (or their corresponding `ClassLoader` methods) return specific resources (instead of `null`), you must specify the resources that should be accessible at runtime.

-## Resources Registration

-There are several ways you can request (register) certain resources to be included in a native executable and, therefore, accessible at runtime:
+There are several ways a resource can be registered for inclusion and be made accessible at runtime:
-1. Creating a resource configuration file
-2. Via a command-line option
-3. Programmatically using a public API
+1. Native Image automatically includes a [resource configuration file](#resource-configuration-file) when placed in the _META-INF/native-image/_ directory.
+This approach is a great way for libraries and frameworks to provide an out-of-the-box experience.
+2. For more advanced use cases where a resource configuration file is insufficient, resources can be registered programmatically using the [public API](#public-api).
+3. For testing during development, the [command-line option](#command-line-option) provides a useful approach.

-### Resource Configuration File
+## Resource Configuration File

 A resource configuration file contains information about the resources that you need to include in a native executable, encoded with patterns matching actual resources on your file system.
-A configuration file should be named _resource-config.json_.
+Such a configuration file has to be named _resource-config.json_ and placed in the _META-INF/native-image/_ directory so that `native-image` will automatically make use of it.
 You can either generate it using the [Tracing Agent](AutomaticMetadataCollection/#tracing-agent), and then manually refine it, or create it from scratch.
 You can choose one of the formats to specify the required resources (or combine them if necessary):
 1. Globs (**recommended**)
-2. Regular expressions (Regex)
+2. Regular expressions (Regex) (**discouraged**)

 See below a valid configuration file structure (described in more details in [resource-config-schema](assets/resource-config-schema-v1.1.0.json)):